MediaComem/comem-archidep/ex/git-clone-deployment.md

 # Deploy a PHP application with Git

-This guide describes how to deploy a PHP application much like the [previous exercise](sftp-deployment.md) but using Git to put the code on the server instead of SFTP.
+The goal of this exercise is to deploy a PHP application much like the [previous exercise](sftp-deployment.md), but using Git to put the code on the server instead of SFTP.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->